 - The number of units that may be transferred from other institutions cannot exceed twenty-five percent of the total minimum units of credit required for the Master’s Degree or graduate certificate.
 Proviso: A student in the M.Ed. in Secondary Education plan may transfer 12 units in the content area.

-Master’s and Graduate Certificate students must complete the Petition for Transfer Credit form.
+Master’s and Graduate Certificate students and individual departments must complete the Petition for Transfer Credit form.

 Graduate students may petition for an exception to any academic, non-grade-related, graduate regulation for which no specific appeal or petition process exists.
 Petitions should be submitted, in writing, to the Associate Dean of the Graduate College.
 When applicable, the student’s advisor and department chair may endorse the petition letter.
 In some specific instances, utilizing the Graduate Academic Appeal Policy is more appropriate.